 Campus The Hague owns several University buildings, where you can study and learn more about your course:

-You will visit your faculty building and course at Wednesday morning during The HOPweek.
+You will visit your faculty building and programme at Wednesday morning during The HOPweek.

 Every course in The Hague has its own study association, with members of the same course you have joined.
 As a member, you can join their workshops, parties, trips, theme nights and many more.
 Moreover, they offer discounts on the course literature.
 Below you can find the list of study associations in The Hague:

-During The HOPweek, you will get to know the study association of your course.
+During The HOPweek, you will get to know the study association of your study programme.
 Learn more about them at their web page.

 Besides of study associations, The Hague also has plenty student associations.
 Everyone student can become a member, so you will meet people that are not participating in your course.
 There are many types of student associations, for example sport associations, game associations, and international organisations.
 During The HOPweek, you can become a member of a student association.
 When you sign up for The HOPweek, you can choose to stay in an association members’ dorm.
 And do not be scared, The HOPweek is not a hazing.
 Look at these web pages to get more information about the student associations: